Want to know what ULPA is all about? Join some animated friends as they find out about ULPA in this short video "Introducing ULPA".

 For ULPA to continue to be of use to students, keeping the information as up-to-date as possible is vital.
 We rely on universities to assist with this, by validating the data collected on language offerings (generally on an annual basis), and advising the team of any changes to offerings that take place.
 If you are aware of any incorrect or out-of-date links, please contact the ULPA team.

-Why has ULPA been created?
+Why was ULPA created?

-We know that there is great interest in learning languages across Australia, but it is difficult to find out just what options are available –which languages are available at which Australian universities; whether they are available online; and how to enrol in language courses offered at other universities around the country.
+We know that there is great interest in learning languages across Australia, but it is difficult to find out just what options are available – which languages are available at which Australian universities; whether they are available online; and how to enrol in language courses offered at other universities around the country.

 University Languages Portal Australia (ULPA) was established to remedy this, through making visible in a single online location all languages taught at all Australian universities, along with helpful information for students wanting to study them.
 We want to ensure that languages of all kinds can be more easily and more widely incorporated into the educational experience of Australian students.
 This will benefit students, programs and institutions – and the nation, by building up our collective language capacity.